A street tour of downtown

 - Proceed through Evergreen Cemetery to Glacier Avenue.
 Turn left on Glacier Avenue to the Federal Building, which houses the post office, Native art and history exhibits, and the Juneau time capsule.
 Glacier becomes Willoughby Avenue.

 - Cross Gold Creek and continue until Whittier.
-Turn right to the Alaska State Library, Archives and Museum, affectionately known as the SLAM, then continue to Centennial Hall.
+Turn right at the Alaska State Museum then continue to Centennial Hall.

 Nearby Centennial Hall Convention Center hosts conventions, meetings, exhibits, and community events.